The Team

 Marketing Administrator

-As a Marketing Administrator at Release Recovery, Nhya specializes in social media and content creation, using digital storytelling to promote awareness and support for those in recovery.
+As a Marketing Administrator at Release Recovery, Nhya specializes in social media, content creation, and graphic design.
+Using her skills, Nhya uses the Release brand to craft physical and digital marketing materials from virtual promotional flyers to educational brochures for the company.
+Her efficiency in social media has helped grow, rebrand, and promote each branch of Release Recovery with visual storytelling.
 Nhya is a Syracuse University graduate with a BS in Advertising and a passion for mental health advocacy.

 -